A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 ‘But like the bad figs which cannot be eaten due to rottenness — indeed, thus says the Lord — so I will abandon Zedekiah king of Judah and his officials, and the remnant of Jerusalem who remain in this land and the ones who dwell in the land of Egypt.
 I will make them a terror and an evil for all the kingdoms of the earth, as a reproach and a proverb, a taunt and a curse in all places where I will scatter them.
 I will send the sword, the famine and the pestilence upon them until they are destroyed from the land which I gave to them and their forefathers.’”

 The "bad figs" in the metaphor have no representation in Dr. Belcher's comments.
-They are those who did not survive the attack of the Chaldean army.
+In context, they are those who did not survive the attack of the Chaldean army.

 The "good figs" in the metaphor correspond to Dr. Belcher's unnamed group #1; they are those who are exiled into Babylon.
 However, this is only part of the story.
 Note this text from Jer 22: